dalfonsonash/Crowdfunding_ETL/README.md

 1. Used the ETL_Mini_Project_Starter_Code.ipynb to create the necessary .csv files for the database.
    File renamed ETL_Mini_Project_PCushman_LPierantoni_DAlfonso.ipynb per instructions (see Starter Files folder).
-2. Created the following four .csv per instructions (see ..Starter_Files/Resources):
+2. Imported the crowdfunding.xlsx and contacts.xlsx to create the following four .csv per project instructions (see ..Starter_Files/Resources):
     - category.csv
     - subcategory.csv
     - campaign.csv